jkremp/AutoVpnUi/README.md

 # How does it work?

-AutoVpnUi is triggered by a shortcut.
-Once pressed the AutoHotKey based routine in the script is triggered.
-This routine starts Cisco's VpnUi.exe which has to be installed.
-When the first dialogue opens it automatically initiates the connection procedure.
-In order this works as expected, the wanted VPN end point should have been selected in a manual connection process first.
+Once started AutoVpnUi runs in the background waiting to be triggered by shortcut.
+Once pressed the AutoHotKey based routine is executed.
+This routine starts Cisco's `VpnUi.exe` which has to be installed.
+When the first `VpnUi.exe`dialogue opens AutoVpnUi automatically initiates the VPN connection.

+*Remark*: The very first VPN connection must be initiated manually. `VpnUi.exe` remembers the last selected end point next time executed.

-Once the connection is established the password dialogue pops up.
-The script will automatically enter the VPN password and confirm it.
+Once the VPN connection is established the password dialogue pops up.
+AutoVpnUi will now automatically enter the VPN password and confirm it.
 The authentication process starts.
-If the password was correct, the script will close the final information dialogue about the established connection and the routine is finished.
-The AutoVpnUi script keeps running in the background waiting to be triggered again by the shortcut.
+If the password was correct, the script will close the final information dialogue about the established VPN connection.
+The routine is finished.
+AutoVpnUi script keeps running in the background waiting to be triggered again.

-The first time the AutoVpnUi script wants to enter the VPN password a AutoVpnUi dialogue asks to type in the password.
-The given password will be encrypted and saved in an INI-configuration file next to the script.
-Each time the script is triggered by the shortcut it will look into the INI-file for the password, encrypts it and uses it for the automated login process.
-Now further interaction by the user is required after the shortcut had been pressed.
+The first time the AutoVpnUi is executed it asks to enter the VPN password.
+The given password will be encrypted and saved in an INI-configuration file next to AutoVpnUi executeable or script if run from source.

+Each time AutoVpnUi is triggered by the shortcut it will look into the INI-file for the password, decrypts it and uses it for the automated login process.
+No further interaction by the user is required after the shortcut had been pressed.

 # What happens with my VPN password?

-The user's VPN password is needed in order to provide a fully automated login process.
+The user's VPN password is needed in order to provide a fully automated VPN login process.

+It is the free choice of the user of AutoVpnUi to provide the VPN password.

+AutoVpnUi itself will only use the password to provide it to Cisco's VPN client when needed.

+AutoVpnUi will never send any VPN connection related information like the password somewhere else.

-The scrip asks for the password only the first time or until provided.
-The VPN password then encrypted and saved in an INI-file.
-The encryption uses an open source algorithm available in the AutoVpnUi's repository.
+AutoVpnUi asks for the password only when triggered by the shortcut until the password is provided.
+The VPN password is encrypted and saved in an INI-file.
+The encryption uses an open source algorithm which is available in the AutoVpnUi's repository.

-Please note, without saving the VPN password, this entire automation makes no sense.
-AutoVpnUi does some steps to protect the given password:
+**_Remark_**: AutoVpnUi never guarantees full protection for the provided VPN password.
+It is the users free choice to provide it.
+It is also the users responsibility keeping the INI-file with the encrypted stored password, safe.

+However, following precautions are taken by AutoVpnUi:
+* The provided VPN password is encrypted and saved in an INI-file
-* It will encrypt the password and saves it in an INI-file; the clear password is saved in a local variable of the program; preventing in-memory attacks, AutoVpnUi should be restarted after the password had been provided the first time.
+* During the process of providing, encryption and saving the password, the clear password is saved in a local variable
+  * Preventing in-memory attacks, AutoVpnUi should be restarted after the password had been provided the first time
-* When needed the password is read from the INI-file and decrypted.
-The decrypted password is not saved in a local variable and should be in program's memory for a "short" time
+* Each time AutoVpnUi needs the password it is read from the INI-file and decrypted
+  * The decrypted password is not saved in a local variable and should be in program's memory only for a "short" time - if even
-* The encrption uses the Uuid of the machine where the encrpytion was executed.
-I.e. the password can only be encrypted on the same machine or by the knowledge of the Uuid.
+* AutoVpnUi uses the Uuid of the machine encrpyting the password
+  * The password can only be decrypted on the same machine or by the knowledge of the machine's Uuid

-In the end it is up to the user of AutoVpnUi to provide the VPN password.
-AutoVpnUi itself will only the password to provide it automatically to Cisco's VPN client when needed.
-The password or any other VPN connected related information used or sent somewhere else.

 # Configuration